doiotyourself/doiotyourself.github.io/_posts/2023-01-29-Too-Soon-to-Upgrade-to-ESXi-8.0.md

 | Intel Xeon E5-2600-v2 Series CPU                 | No                    |
 | Mellanox ConnectX-3 10GbE                        | No                    |

 Oh, that's not a good start.
+A deeper dive...

 ### Super Micro X9DR3 Mainboard